Ashwagandha is a plant traditionally used in Ayurvedic medicine to promote a youthful state of physical and mental well-being.

 The most common side effects of ashwagandha are drowsiness, fatigue, gastrointestinal discomfort, and loose stools.
 Rarely reported side effects include elevation of liver enzymes, fever, headache, inflammation of the stomach lining, nausea, skin rash, and swelling.
 The long-term effects of taking ashwagandha are unknown.
 Individual case studies have also revealed the following:

 - One 28-year-old man developed burning, itching, and discoloration of the skin while taking ashwagandha.
-Symptoms resolved after 1 month of treatment with an oral allergy medication and a topical steroid (3).
+Symptoms resolved after one month of treatment with an oral allergy medication and a topical steroid (3).

 - One 32-year-old woman developed an overactive thyroid while taking ashwagandha.
 Symptoms resolved after discontinuing use (3).

-- One 39-year-old man developed hemolytic anemia and abdominal pain following ingestion of pills that were ordered from India and were labeled “ashwagandha/mucuna.”
-Analysis of the pills revealed 7.3mg of lead per pill as well as traces of arsenic, chromium, and mercury.
-Symptoms resolved after treatment for heavy metal poisoning (14).
+- One 39-year-old man developed hemolytic anemia and abdominal pain following the ingestion of pills that were ordered from India and were labeled “ashwagandha/mucuna.”
+Analysis of the pills revealed 7.3 mg of lead per pill as well as traces of arsenic, chromium, and mercury.
+Symptoms resolved after treatment for heavy metal poisoning (15).

 - Two cases of heart arrhythmia were possibly associated with preparations that included ashwagandha (3).